CasperAa/Krak/README.md

 ## Group Contract
 Add a short informal Group Contract, agreed upon by ALL MEMBERS in the group

 ## Branching Strategy
 Feature Branch

 ## Link to deployed project
-Add a link (when ready) to your deployed project
+Will be added at a later time

 ## Who Did What
 Each member must come up with a short description when the **final deadline is reached**.